 Award Winning Financial Excellence

-The budget process provides the County Board and its management staff an opportunity to annually reexamine the services provided within the County.
+Through the budget process, the County Board and management staff annually reexamine the services provided within the County.
 It is a lengthy and comprehensive process that begins early each year.